Trailheads March On Grant Park, Try To See Zoo Animals, Then Eat Other Animals At Woods Chapel.

 “I like mine with a bump of bourbon,” Elvis added.
 "Hold the fruit."

-Trailheads continued the journey for a time and, like the animals in the zoo, needed their feeding.
-We zipped to Woods Chapel in Summerhill.
+Trailheads continued their journey and, like any wild animal, needed their feeding.
+We zipped to Woods Chapel BBQ in the Summerhill section.

 Woods Chapel serves inventive barbecue, and we eagerly expanded our culinary horizons.
-The nice man working the counter gave us some recommendations.
+The friendly man working the counter gave us some recommendations.
 We placed our orders and sat at a table outside.
 Read about a previous visit here.

 After a while, our friendly Woods Chapel food man delivered the goods, and we almost bit his hand.